 Before pursuing a master's, I was a freelance, multimedia journalist abroad with the support of Round Earth Media (of the International Women's Media Foundation).
 I was also the trusty side-kick (editorial assistant) for Deca, a global journalism collective of ten award-winning magazine journalists.

-Engagement journalism has been my modus operandi since before I knew the term.
+Engagement journalism has been my M.O. since before I knew the term.
 For my undergraduate honors thesis I profiled the housekeeping staff at Mount Holyoke College and created a listening event called "Missing Stories."
-It brought students, staff and faculty together in acknowledgement of the housekeepers' critical but largely invisible contributions to the mission of a women's college.
+It brought students, staff and faculty together in acknowledgement of the housekeepers' critical but largely invisible contributions to the mission of a residential women's college.
 It also gave working-class students a forum for discussing their experiences on campus.